Crispy, Homemade Oven-Baked French Fries

 This post may contain affiliate links.
 Please read my disclosure policy.

-If you’ve been searching for easy-to-follow instructions showing how to make delicious, crispy french fries at home, you’ve come to the right place.
-This homemade french fries recipe yields fries with exceptionally crispy edges, thanks to a simple trick: soaking the cut potatoes in hot water for 10 min before baking.
+These homemade french fries emerge from the oven with exceptionally crisp edges thanks to a simple trick: soaking the cut potatoes in hot water for 10 minutes before baking.

 I mean, if most — all? — vegetables taste their best at their peak season, why shouldn’t potatoes, too?
 They should, and they do, but I think that because potatoes have the added virtue of storing well, which allows us to enjoy them well past their harvest, we often associate them with winter cooking.